 Does My Dog Really Need to Lose Weight?

 If your dog is overweight, this can threaten to shorten her lifespan, and it can degrade the quality of her life as well.
 An overweight dog has a higher risk of the following health conditions than a dog at her ideal weight.
 Read: “10 Tips to Fight Dog Obesity.”

 - Kidney disease

 It’s probably not a news flash to you that an overweight dog isn’t a great idea, but it’s that “ideal weight” part that can get tricky.
 So how do you determine your dog’s ideal weight?
 Tables that tell you if your dog is overweight can be a helpful starting point, but they often have too big of a range to give you great information.

 The key is to forget about a number on a scale and use a couple of simple assessments to determine the ideal for your particular dog.
 (In fact, this is how most vets assess weight, too.)
 Basically, you just have to look and feel to figure it out.
 No math necessary.
 Phew.

-Look: standing over your dog, you should be able to see a natural curve between ribs and hips, defining an obvious waistline.
+Standing over your dog, you should be able to see a natural curve between ribs and hips, defining an obvious waistline.
 From the side, you should see another natural upward curve from the ribs to the hips.
 If these curves are too dramatic, it indicates your dog is too lean; if there is no curve into a natural waistline, your dog is too heavy.

+Another way to tell it is by touch.
 Feel: move your fingers over your dog’s ribs.
 You should be able to feel each rib with a little layer of fat over them.
 If your dog’s individual ribs are obvious by sight without any touching, your dog is too lean; if it’s hard to even determine your dog has ribs at all because of fat, your dog is too heavy.